maxspevack/fishwrap/docs/SCALING_THE_SCHOOL.md

 ## 📉 The Smell: "Groundhog Day" & The Cluster Bomb

-We identified two rotting carcasses in our codebase.
+We identified rotting carcasses in our codebase.

 ### 1. The "Groundhog Day" Scoring (O(N*K))
 Every time the Editor ran, it pulled *every* article from the database history and re-scored it.
 It scanned every title against hundreds of keywords (`K`) to determine if it was "News," "Tech," or "Garbage."